starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### General troubleshooting steps
 - Refer to [First things to try](#first-things-to-try) above.
-- In Lutris, try setting `Prefer system libraries` to `On` globally before installation.
-After installation, this can be reset and configured only for Star Citizen if desired.
 - Make sure you are not trying to install to an NTFS-formatted drive.
 - Be sure you haven't changed the default install path in the RSI Launcher settings.
 If you wish to install the game elsewhere, put the entire wine prefix there instead.